 “I’ve found peace in sharing my story and struggle while teaching people about colorism, the many shades of blackness and educating the white people in my life that want to learn and use empathy to push forward,” Shane said.

 One of the ways Shane believes representation in the sport can be increased is through community outreach.

 “Representation starts at the grassroots and non-profit level which is why we are diving into partnership opportunities to get pros out doing clinics, having conversations, mentoring and supporting where we can,” Shane said.
 “If some of these kids even feel a second of inspiration from seeing a pro that looks like them, I’ll have a smile on my face.”

-Now, Shane and a group of athletes across the three Athletes Unlimited leagues are working together within the Racial Equity Working Group to discuss the many ways in which they can help build equity within the organization and community.
+Now, Shane and a group of athletes across the three Athletes Unlimited leagues are working together within the Intersectional Equity Working Group to discuss the many ways in which they can help build equity within the organization and community.

 Three members of the group, Jazmyn Jackson, Aleshia Ocasio, and Erika Piancastelli, also formed Friday Night Lights, where players would gather on Friday night and discuss social issues including race, gender and mental health during the softball season.